Daisy Vanags – University of Bristol, international business management

 Chevonne Fernandes – University of Leeds, physics

-Chevonne studied physics at the University of Leeds.
+Chevonne is studying physics at the University of Leeds.
 Aside from exploring the depths of space, she likes to paint, draw and create interior craftwork.
 In her spare time she sings in a band and plays the violin, guitar and piano.
 Chevonne has been lucky enough to volunteer at King’s College Hospital as well as work alongside healthcare professionals in a psychiatric and intensive care unit.
-She is currently learning Spanish and is ever excited by the opportunities that university life allows, such as kayaking on the River Leam, taking part in salsa classes and archery.
+She is learning Spanish and is ever excited by the opportunities that university life allows, such as kayaking on the River Leam, taking part in salsa classes and archery.

 Adam Malik | London School of Economics and Political Science | politics and economics Ahmed Laajam | Roehampton University | digital and technology solutions Chevonne Fernandes | University of Leeds | physics Esther Artica | University of Westminster | finance Natalia Gavrishina | King's College London | political economy Natália Jozefína Brízová | King's College London | French and management Oliver Davey | University of York | economics and politics Saiqa Pirmohamed | King's College London | economics Syed Umer Hasan | Imperial College London | computing Szymon Gorczyca | University of Oxford | mathematics